Troy Brownfield: Journalism background

-Brownfield attended Indiana State University, where he eventually earned a master's degree in English with a focus in Creative Writing.
+Brownfield attended Indiana State University, where he eventually earned a master's degree in English focusing on Creative Writing.
 While an undergraduate student, Brownfield wrote a number of items for ISU's Indiana Statesman, including a catch-all column called "My Opinion, Not Yours".
 This background led to Brownfield's invitation to join the now-defunct ComicKingdom.com; while working with that site, Brownfield created his "Shotgun Reviews" column, so-named because it covered a wide area of ideas and approaches with the overriding element of satirical humor.

 In 1999, Brownfield created ShotgunReviews.com, a site intended to give young writers a place to sharpen their work.
 The site covers several facets of entertainment, and has featured a variety of long-running columns.
 Among the featured contributors have been Shawn Delaney (site webmaster and Music Editor), Jonathan Birdsong (Lyrical Lounge section editor), Russell Ray (wrestling columnist and one-time Managing Editor), L.I.
 Rapkin (Senior Writer), The Rev. OJ Flow (comic columnist), Corey Henson (wrestling columnist), Eric Barker (film critic), Matt McConnell (anime critic), Ian King (feature writer), Steve Ekstrom and many more (including numerous members of Birdsong's hip-hop review crew).
 Brownfield closed the final version of the site in 2012 after a thirteen-year run to focus on his comics writing.

 Around 1999, Brownfield, who worked a day job in publishing, began aggressively pursuing print work.
 His articles have appeared in sources like Wired, The Indianapolis Star, Indianapolis Monthly, INTake Weekly, Street Miami magazine, Savant online, Comicon.com's The Pulse, Nuvo Newsweekly magazine, and more.
 He has also written nearly 100 features and reviews for Newtype USA magazine alone.

 Brownfield eventually began contributing regularly to Newsarama.
 He formerly edited and co-wrote the Best Shots review feature, as well as the columns "Your Manga Minute" and "Super-Articulate".
 He remained a frequent columnist through 2011.
 In 2004, Brownfield accepted an appointment to the position of Assistant Professor in the Department of English, Journalism, and Languages at Saint Mary-of-the-Woods College, where he taught journalism, English, communications and film.
 He left the college at the close of the 2010–2011 school year.
 He taught in central Indiana until 2018, when he joined the writing staff of the Indianapolis-based Saturday Evening Post.
 Brownfield was named Senior Editor of the Post and the Post Society's U.S. Kids Magazines (Jack & Jill and Humpty Dumpty) in 2021; he became Executive Editor in 2022.
 He also writes the Super-Articulate column for Graphic Policy.

+On August 20, 2024, Brownfield was announced as the writer for Marvel Comics for Dummies, part of a six-volume set of books for the Dummies brand.
+Comics writer and editor Stuart Moore was announced as the writer for the Captain America volume.
+The book was released in February 2025.
+Brownfield was later also confirmed as the writer of X-Men for Dummies, due in December 2025.